kayembeloyd/memas107/README.md

 6. Supported on *web*, *android*, *iOS*, *windows*

 > ## Note
-> Web is not working properly
+> Web is not working properly for now